amberbrownstein/fomt-apple-game/README.md

 CRC...(R) - left apple moves to center, then to right, then to center, eventually lands at right

 Per the original guide, you only need to take note of the left apple's position after its first 2 movements; however, if its first 2 movements land it in the center position and then the right position, you must follow it to the end and take note of its final position.
-I have created the keys with this strategy in mind, but I have also noted early exit conditions for applicable sequences for the convenience of users who feel comfortable memorizing them.
+I have created the keys with this strategy in mind, but I have also noted early exit conditions for applicable sequences for the convenience of users who feel comfortable incorporating them into their strategy.